Medical Terminology Daily - Est. 2012

 He is considered as the father of Neurology as a discipline.
 He used the term "neurology" for the first time in 1664.
 He described several neurological conditions

 The Arterial Circle of Willis is a famous eponymous structure found at the base of the brain.
 It represents an anastomotic roundabout that connects the right and left sides as well as the carotid and vertebral arterial territories that supply the brain.
 Named after Thomas Willis, this structure was known well before him, but it was Willis who described its function.
-If you click on the image or here, you will be redirected to a detailed description of this structure
+You will be redirected to a detailed description of this structure if you click here.

 Sources: